CodeYourFuture/js-exercises/week-4/D-methods/README.md

 ### Object methods

 Besides having specific properties, objects in the real world can also do things.
-For example, a plane can fly, a computer can display something on the screen, an athlete can run etc...
+For example, a computer can display something on the screen, a person can say their names etc...
 To translate this into the Javascript world, let's introduce object's methods.

 ```js
 var athlete = {